This is a writing from Dr Mary Ruwart, Libertarian Presidential Primary Candidate.

 libertarians deal with some of the tough questions we get.
 It is Wayne Allyn

-Root, not I, who has made these issues campaign centerpieces-after telling
+Root, not I, who has made these issues campaign centerpieces-

 me in writing that he wanted the issue to go away and wasn't responsible for